shopware/docs/products/digital-sales-rooms/best-practices/app-deployment/aws.md

 ## Configure sales channel domain

-Your website is ready, you should have a frontend app domain.
+Your website is ready, and you should have a frontend app domain.
 Please use the current domain to configure [sales channel domain](../../configuration/domain-config.md).